colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 | Confidence drop | 42 | 68% |
 | Resource usage | 10 | 40% |

 The response time and cache miss alerts were almost entirely noise—normal variance triggering overly sensitive thresholds.
-James adjusted the thresholds based on two weeks of baseline data.
+Jamie adjusted the thresholds based on two weeks of baseline data.
 By Wednesday, false positive alerts had dropped to 12 per month.
 Mean time to detection dropped to 4.2 minutes.

 Explainability was more complex.
 Every agent response needed to show how it traversed the architecture—from Attribute-Based Access Control (ABAC) permission checks in Layer 5 to Retrieval-Augmented Generation (RAG) context assembly in Layer 4.